mwcproject/docs/create_Instance_qt-wallet.md

 	5)select this Folder and confirm
 	6)Click Apply

-	Then the wallet will let you initialize your Second Instance.
+	Then the Wallet will let you initialize your Second Instance.
-	Choose Strong passwords and Backup your Seed - Stay Safe!
+	Choose Strong Passwords and Backup your Seed - Stay Safe!

   ![create_instance](/static/img/create_instance.gif "Create Wallet Instance")